1.1 All rounds of the IFA Cup are drawn on a national basis, meaning all teams understand that their tie may result in a long journey.

-Matches must be reported to the IFAWorldNET mailing list as per the General IFA Rules.
+1.3 Matches must be reported to the IFAWorldNET mailing list as per Rule 3 of the General IFA Rules.

-The deadline for first round match to be played is 30th October 2016.
-Deadlines for the remaining rounds will appear here in due course.
+1.4 The deadline for first round matches to be played will be confirmed when the draw is made.
+Deadlines for the remaining rounds will be communicated in due course.

-The date and venue for the Final will be confirmed in due course.
+1.6 The Final will be on the Friday night before the 2020 Worldnet tournament.
+Date and venue will be confirmed in due course.

 1.7 All teams entering IFA Cup competitions must have played a minimum of 7 league only games during 2018/19 to gain entry into the 2019/20 competition.